homan-uppu/writing/2-Essays/Fear equality.md

 A small percentage of books capture most of sales.
 A small percentage of individuals hold most of the wealth.
 A small percentage of employees in a company contribute most of the productivity.
-A small percentage of individuals contribute to the majority of progress - in any field.
+A small percentage of individuals in the world contribute the majority of human progress.

 Asymmetry exists everywhere in our modern world and is rapidly accelerating.

 It's not possible to slow down this shift because it's intrinsically tied to human progress.
-Every single thing that we create: stories, technology, policies work to make our world more asymmetric.
+Every single thing that we create: stories, technology, government policies, make our world more asymmetric.

 Yet, we deeply crave equality, symmetry.
 As the world becomes more asymmetric, this craving for equality blinds us to the paths that enable us get what we want in our lives.
-And it prevents us from designing our society in a way that's aligned with reality, preventing us from getting what we collectively want: a safer, freer, happier world.
+And this delusional craving prevents us from designing our society in ways that are aligned with reality, making it tougher to build a safer, freer world for all.
+Our craving to see equality everywhere causes suffering for each of us and the collective.

-The modern paradox is that it's easier than ever to create value in the world: we are more free, and our technology is more powerful than ever before, yet we find it more difficult than ever to create value in the world, capture some of it to afford the things that we want.
+The modern paradox is that it's easier than ever to create value in the world: we are more free, and our technology is more powerful than ever before, yet we find it more difficult than ever to create value in the world in order to afford the things that we want.

-Our habits are misaligned with reality.
+This paradox exists because our habits are misaligned with reality.
 Increasingly so.
 The habits that enabled us to get what we want in a more symmetrical (equal) world no longer help us get what want in an extremely asymmetrical world.
 Our habits have become outdated.

-To understand why, we need to first see what causes asymmetry, understand why asymmetry is growing and what that means for our world, and then introspect to see how our habits mislead us.
+To understand why, we need to first see what causes asymmetry, understand why asymmetry is growing, what that means for our world.
+Then we can introspect to see how we're deluded, how that leads to us not getting what we want, and how we may retrain ourselves to be more aligned with reality.

 ...